Home Doh Ref

 Conclusion

-Doh's resolution algorithm represents a fundamental innovation in how inheritance and dependency systems can be unified.
-By applying the same core principles across different contexts—from dependency loading to object composition—Doh creates a consistent, powerful, and flexible framework.
+We found that inheritance and dependency systems can be unified.
+By applying the same core principles across different contexts—from dependency loading to object composition—Doh creates a consistent and flexible framework.

-This unified approach enables sophisticated patterns like dynamic composition, conditional inheritance, and feature-based customization throughout the framework.
+This unified approach enables patterns like dynamic composition, conditional inheritance, and feature-based customization throughout the framework.

 For more detailed information on specific aspects: